emb-riscv/specs-markdown/rtos-support-features.md

 data structures.
 By raising the priority threshold instead of completely disabling interrupts, it is possible to keep fast interrupts still active, regardless how busy the RTOS itself is.

+## Hart soft reset

+The hart soft reset is intended to reset the running hart from within.

-## Soft reset
+## Device Soft reset

-The soft reset is intended to reset the entire device from within.
+The device soft reset is intended to reset the entire device from within.

 Having an architecture soft reset allows to write the code to reset the device only once inside the RTOS and do not rely on device specific code.

 ## User mode